Cover Image for Fedora 40 Post Installation Steps

 • sudo nvautoinstall plcuda

-This mode installs only the CUDA support softwares.
+This mode installs only the CUDA support software.
 Enabling the RPM Fusion NVIDIA drivers and NVIDIA official repository, and installing the basic drivers are mandatory before doing this.

 • sudo nvautoinstall ffmpeg